-Welcome to the i4is shop page where you can buy various products that have been produced by our teams.
-All of the money raised through the sale of these products goes back in to our fundamental operations or activities - so you are contributing directly to the interstellar cause.
-If means of how to make your purchase are not clear below contact us at firstname.lastname@example.org.
+Here you can buy various products that have been produced by our team.
+All of the money raised through the sale of these products goes back into our fundamental operations and activities - so you are contributing directly to the interstellar cause.
+For help making purchases, please contact us at firstname.lastname@example.org.

-A collection of inspirational interstellar themed post card to share with your friends and family.
+A collection of inspirational interstellar themed postcards to share with your friends and family.

 To buy: Contact us at email@example.com